Skip to main content

 Content depth

-Low ACV rewards short funnel content (comparison, pricing, integrations); high ACV rewards deep authority content (point-of-view essays, executive briefings).
+Low ACV rewards short funnel content like comparison, pricing, and integration pages; high ACV rewards deep authority content like point-of-view essays and executive briefings.

 Common misconceptions